 Only use real proof.
 This should seem obvious and yes, the opposite does happen in this industry.
 It's very hard to police on a mass scale, but please report it to us if you see it happening and of course, don't participate in using fake proof of any kind -- if you're caught, the consequences aren't worth it.

 Be original, unique and fresh.
 Sure, there are a limited number of topics to cover; but simply putting your name on a PLR report isn't helping anyone (especially your reputation long-term).

 Provide quality to the marketplace.
 Products of poor quality might make money in the short-term, but they end up with tons of refund requests, unhappy buyers & affiliates and then you end up on our list of people to keep a close eye on (or take action against).

 Make sure your support URL/email is working.
 When your buyers cannot reach you, they contact us, and then we contact you.
 If we cannot reach you -- you could end up being suspended or banned.

 Make sure your product delivery process is smooth.
 Nothing is worse than getting a bunch of refund requests all because your buyers couldn't access their product after purchase.

 - Exit pops are great and we even provide the technology to use them, but it is not acceptable to use exit pops that 'take the sale away' from affiliate(s) in any way.

-Outrageous and/or unrealistic income claims give this market a bad name.
+Direct, unrealistic or 'gimmicky' income claims give this market a bad name.
 We know a lot of you can stand behind your claims and that's great...
-Just be sure to use them appropriately (i.e. it's better to tell a story about how you achieved specific results instead of claiming that your readers will definitely achieve the same results.
+Just be sure to use them appropriately (i.e. it's better to tell a story about how YOU achieved specific results instead of claiming that your readers will definitely achieve the same results.
 Be clear that results are not typical).